It hasn't even been a year since the original Samsung Galaxy Note

 The golden rule here is to take photos of inanimate objects.
 Stick to trees and lampposts and you'll be fine.

-The quality of photos yielded was brilliant.
+of photos yielded was brilliant.
 We were really happy with the results.
-In daylight and perfect lighting conditions, they looked amazing.

-Even in darker conditions, the flash gave them that extra bang that was needed.
-And with that huge display for a viewfinder, it made the whole experience so much more enjoyable.
+needed.
+And with that huge display for a viewfinder, it made the whole

-You can use the inbuilt effects to enhance the warmth of your pictures, make them look cooler in temperature or simply play with them to make them look a little more cartoony or funky.
+make them look cooler in temperature or simply play with them to make

+them look a little more cartoony or funky.
 Just moving our hand around fairly quickly led to blur.
 The shutter speed isn't perfect.
+NormalHDR mode

 HDR mode works - but we found that a lot of pictures didn't need it, because they look so good anyway.
+There is even an effect to make your photos black and white except for certain bits.
+The Galaxy Note 2's front snapper is good, but no match for the one round the back.
+The flash lights up pitch black situations well.

 Media